 To summarise the argument of this piece: I’m concerned that advocates of a leftist approach to confronting the climate crisis play to a particular tribe, without considering the unwitting effects of such an approach, including its function as a way to establish moral worth and political difference.
 Neither of these has any place in the broad rainbow coalition we so desperately need to confront the climate crisis.

 So, by way of coming to a close, I ask again: if you are as committed to change as you say you are, then what scruples are you willing to leave behind – in order to get it done?
 Rolling up our sleeves was never going to leave any of us untouched.

 Acknowledgements: I take full responsibilty for the content of the piece.
-However this piece is indebted to ideas gleaned from Flor Avelino, Maris-Claire Brisbois, Christopher Lyon, Kimberley Nicholas, Mark Hudson, Kevin Anderson, and Richard York.
+However this piece is indebted to ideas gleaned from Flor Avelino, Maris-Claire Brisbois, Christopher Lyon, Kimberly Nicholas, Mark Hudson, Kevin Anderson, and Richard York.
 I also couldn’t have written this piece without the careful provocations of friends and colleagues who identify more towards the hard-leftist interpretation of climate solutions.
 I want to re-iterate that I share your concerns about the direction of travel we are taking.